sdsc/cluster-guide/quickstart/README.md

 	shutdown
 ```

 *Your nodes may be required to be reinstalled so that the installed rolls on the
-frontend are installed on your nodes clearing up any dependency issures.
+frontend are installed on your nodes clearing up any dependency issues.
 If you
-are reinstalling your Development Appliance for this reason thenperform a ``reboot``
+are reinstalling your Development Appliance for this reason then perform a
-instead of a ``shutdown``*
+``reboot`` instead of a ``shutdown``*

-``ipmitool`` is being used to changed the settings of your node to conduct a pxe boot.
+``ipmitool`` is being used to changed the settings of your node to conduct a pxe
-This needs to be changed using ipmitool because it is a setting outside of your UNIX
+boot.
+This needs to be changed using ipmitool because it is a setting outside of
-installation.
+your UNIX installation.

 Return to your Front End and remove the host so that it will reinstall upon boot::